Labrador temperament is often described in very positive terms.

 But they also want a dog that will guard their home.
 Or at the very least, bark at intruders.

-Many UK residents may find this strange, but I actually receive a lot of correspondence from people overseas, asking me to tell them how to teach their Labrador to bark, and asking how they can stop their dog being so friendly!
+Strange as it may sound, I actually receive a lot of correspondence from people overseas, asking me to tell them how to teach their Labrador to bark!
+People want to know how they can stop their dog being so friendly!

 Asking for a dog to be both great around kids and to keep intruders at bay is actually quite a tall order.
 That is not to say that a dog can’t do both, some can.
 But not all.

-And there are serious risks in increasing guarding instincts deliberately, especially when bringing a large dog into a family where there are small children.
+And there are serious risks in increasing guarding instincts deliberately.
+This is especially true when bringing a large dog into a family where there are small children.

 Your ‘guarding’ dog may be nice enough to family members under normal circumstance, but you have the rest of the world to consider.
 Once you have your own children, other people’s children soon come into the equation.
 And a dog with guarding instincts can be a real worry and a problem when you have frequent child visitors.